 Notice that pulled blue bricks don’t completely fill-up the space bounded by the two orange arrows.
 In other words, the pulled blue bricks occupy most, but not all, of the team's capacity.
 The unoccupied space in the icon is a visual representation of the buffer that the team should leave uncommitted to account for unpredictable events.
 The exact size of that buffer will differ from team to team and from organization to organization.

 Sprint planning is the first activity in every sprint.
-It is timeboxed to 4-8 hours depending on the length of the sprint itself (that amount of time is visually represented by the darker grey are on the sprint arrow directly below the sprint planning icon.
+It is timeboxed to 4-8 hours depending on the length of the sprint itself.
+That amount of time is visually represented by the darker grey area on the sprint arrow directly below the sprint planning icon.

 The sprint backlog is the next icon we come to in the Scrum framework graphic.
 The members of the development team often create a sprint backlog as a means of acquiring confidence that the commitment the development team is making during sprint planning is a reasonable one (you can read more about this concept in the blog, “Sprint Backlog: An Artifact for Acquiring Confidence.”)

 Let me explain the sprint backlog icon.
 It looks like a table with blue bricks and green cubes.
 We know that blue bricks are product backlog items, and in the sprint backlog, the blue bricks are the specific PBIs that were pulled into the sprint during sprint planning.
 Green cubes represent tasks (e.g., design, build, test, and integrate work).
 The visual metaphor is that each blue brick is broken down into a collection of green tasks.
 Teams break PBIs into tasks to understand the work involved in completing a given PBI—and ultimately how many and which PBIs the team feels confident it can complete during the sprint, given the team’s capacity.